 The reddit team didn't have to create the integration alone - Adzerk's technical support and developers worked side-by-side to ensure that the complex transition was a smooth as possible.

 "Adzerk has been good about working with us to solve our problems," notes Jena.
 "You guys took a lot of initiative helping us get this system revamp off the ground and solving a hard problem for us.
 You were able to work with us along the way to iron out and customize solutions to problems as they arose."

 "The current system is a new foundation for us to grow and build the advertising options out further.
 We're looking forward to be able to unlock more of the capabilities of Adzerk's system within our own system."

 If you'd like to learn more about how advertising works on reddit, you can visit their advertising portal.

-To learn more about using Adzerk for your business, fill out the form below, and we’ll get back to you as quickly as possible.
+To learn more about using Adzerk for your business, Contact Sales, and we'll get back to you as quickly as possible.

 Adzerk's pricing model is simply based on CPM.
 The factors that go into calculating the starting CPM for accounts are: